Linaro/website/_pages/about/team/board/README.md

       experience includes CFO of Tadpole Technology when it went public in 1992, where he and George Grey worked together.
 Rob is passionate about helping build companies and generating maximum value from scarce resources.
+  - name: Bryan Huntsman
+    title: 'Board member for Qualcomm'
+    image: /assets/images/people/Bryan-Huntsman.jpg
+    bio: >-
+      Bryan Huntsman is a Senior Director at the Qualcomm Innovation Center and is responsible for Linux Kernel development on Qualcomm Snapdragon processors for mobile and IoT markets.
+Over the past nine years, he has set up a team of engineers and engineering processes that contributed to the launch of over a billion Android devices.
+Prior to joining Qualcomm, Bryan spent 10 years in the telecommunications industry working as a SW/FW developer for embedded, real-time systems.
+Bryan has a B.S in Computer Engineering from the University of Florida.

 ---

 The Board is the principal decision making body and focuses on ensuring the organization is moving toward its strategic mission through a combination of industry positioning, key partnerships, membership, and funding.